AbdulAzizSalman23/Covid19-Database---SQL-Project/README.md

-# Covid19-Database---SQL-Project

-Project Goal

-The objective of this project was to analyze global COVID-19 data using SQL to extract meaningful insights related to infection trends, mortality rates, and vaccination progress across different regions.

-Problem Statement

-The COVID-19 pandemic generated large volumes of data across countries and regions.
-However, deriving meaningful insights from this data requires structured querying and analytical techniques.
-This project uses SQL to analyze COVID-19 datasets and identify trends in infection rates, deaths, and vaccination distribution.

-Tools & Technologies Used:
-- SQL (Microsoft SQL Server / SQL database environment)
-- Data querying and aggregation techniques
-- Database joins and analytical functions

-Key Steps Performed

-This SQL file contains a series of queries used to analyze global COVID-19 data, focusing on total cases, deaths, vaccination rates, and population impact.
-Key analysis and operations include:
-+ Exploring COVID-19 data: Filtering and sorting COVID-19 cases and deaths by location and date.
-+ India-specific analysis: Comparing total cases, death percentages, and population impact within India.
-+ Global comparisons: Identifying countries with the highest infection rates and continents with the highest death rates.
-+ Vaccination analysis: Examining global vaccination progress by comparing total population vs. cumulative vaccinations.
-+ Common Table Expressions (CTEs): Used for calculating cumulative vaccinated people and their percentage of the population.
-+ Views for visualization: Two views are created:
-   1. Total population vs. total vaccinations.
-   2. Highest death rates by location.

-Key Insights

-+ Significant variation exists in infection and mortality rates across countries.
-+ Vaccination progress strongly correlates with reduced mortality trends in many regions.
-+ SQL queries can efficiently extract insights from large public health datasets.

-Business Impact

-This project demonstrates how structured data analysis using SQL can support data-driven decision making in public health policy, resource allocation, and pandemic response planning.
+# COVID-19 Data Analysis (SQL Project)

+## Project Goal
+The objective of this project is to analyze global COVID-19 datasets using SQL to derive insights into infection trends, mortality rates, and vaccination progress across different countries and continents.

+## Problem Statement
+The COVID-19 pandemic generated large volumes of global health data.
+Extracting meaningful insights from this data requires efficient querying, aggregation, and analytical techniques.

+This project uses SQL queries to explore pandemic trends and analyze how infection rates, death rates, and vaccination progress vary across different regions.

+## Tools & Technologies Used
++ SQL
++ Microsoft SQL Server
++ Window Functions
++ Common Table Expressions (CTE)
++ Data Views

+## Data Analysis Performed

+### Infection and Mortality Analysis
+SQL queries were used to calculate:

++ Total cases vs total deaths
++ Death percentage for different countries
++ Total cases relative to population size

+This helps analyze the severity of the pandemic across regions.

+### Global Trend Analysis
+Global metrics were calculated by aggregating daily cases and deaths across all countries to understand global pandemic progression over time.

+### Country-Level Infection Rate Analysis
+Countries were compared based on:

++ Maximum infection count
++ Percentage of population affected

+This allowed identification of regions most impacted by the pandemic.

+### Vaccination Progress Analysis
+Vaccination datasets were joined with death datasets to analyze vaccination progress.

+A **window function** was used to compute cumulative vaccination counts for each country over time.

+### Common Table Expression (CTE)
+A CTE was created to calculate vaccination percentage relative to population size.

+### SQL Views for Visualization
+Two SQL views were created for downstream visualization and analysis:

++ Total Population vs Vaccination
++ Countries with Highest Death Rate

+## Key Insights
++ Infection rates varied significantly across countries relative to population size
++ Global death percentages fluctuated over time as the pandemic progressed
++ Vaccination campaigns significantly increased cumulative vaccination coverage across many countries

+## Business Impact
+This project demonstrates how SQL-based analytics can be used to process large datasets and generate meaningful insights for data-driven decision making.
+The techniques used in this project are applicable to fields such as healthcare analytics, policy planning, and large-scale data analysis.